zulfikar2022/level2-assignment-2/README.md

 2. Getting all products from database.
 This is a get operation
    > > If we want to get all the product from database we just need to hit this link [Click Here](https://assignment2-chi-nine.vercel.app/api/products "Get all products")
 3. Get a specific product based on productId.
 This is a get operation
+   > > If we want to get specific product based on the product id we have to click the following link and with the link we need to pass the product id.
+A sample product you will get by clicking the link provided here.
+[Click here to get a specific product with id `674139fd2e32f4754a2227d7` ](https://assignment2-chi-nine.vercel.app/api/products/674139fd2e32f4754a2227d7)
 4. Update a product based on productId.
 This is a put operation
+   > > Updating a product is very much similar to creating a product in the sense of keys are passed to the server.
+This is a put operation and need to pass all the keys needed to pass while creating a product.
+Those are `name`,`brand`,`price`,`category`,`description` and `quantity`.
+And here also `inStock` will be created on the fly based on the value of `quantity`.
 5. Delete a product based on productId .This is a delete operation
 6. Create an order.
 This is a post operation
 7. Calculating Revenue from the orders placed.
 It is a get operation